- Why?

 Above example adds some metadata which is only used by IEEE template hence the

-in the paper header.
+true in the paper header.
 Applying IEEE template fixes those issues and

 makes PDF look like this: